gjpelletier/pstide/README.md

 # Example 1.
 Tides in Budd Inlet for the next 7 days

 Copy/paste and run the following in Jupyter Notebook to produce the output and figure below showing the next 7 days of tides in Budd Inlet segment 44.
 This example shows how to specify the segment number.
 The default time period (length) of the tide predictions is 7 days.
 The default starting datetime is the current time.
-The tide predictions at the selected location are stored in the result dictionary as a pandas dataframe in result['tides_selected'].
+The tide predictions at the selected location are stored in the result dictionary as a pandas dataframe in result['tides_selected_segment'].
 ```
 from pstide import run_pstide
 result = run_pstide(segment=44)